aliabdullahcp/slack-monitor/Readme.md

 1. Make sure you have python installed on your machine [See Here](https://www.python.org/downloads/)
 2. Rename the `.env.example` file to `.env` file.
 3. Update the `.env` files values with your desired Channel IDs and UserIDs
+4. Install the requirements using command `pip install -r requirements.txt`
-4. Open the terminal/powershell in the same folder and run the following command
+5. Open the terminal/powershell in the same folder and run the following command
 ```
 python main.py
 ```